annotation/text-fabric/docs/applib/displaysettings.md

         If you need to micro-manage, `highlights` is your thing.
         Whenever possible, use `colorMap`.

-condensed: boolean, optional `False`
-    indicates one of two modes of displaying the result list:

-    *   `True`: instead of showing all results one by one, we show container nodes with all results in it highlighted.
-        That way, we blur the distinction between the individual results, but it is easier to oversee where the results are.
-        This is how SHEBANQ displays its query results.
-        **See also the parameter `condenseType`**.
-    *   `False`: make a separate display for each result tuple.
-        This gives the best account of the exact result set.

-    !!! caution "mixing up highlights"
-        Condensing may mix-up the highlight coloring.
-        If a node occurs in two results, at different positions in the tuple, the `colorMap` wants to assign it two colors!
-        Yet one color will be chosen, and it is unpredictable which one.

-condenseType: string, optional `None`
-    The type of container to be used for condensing results.
-    The default is app dependent, usually `verse` or `tablet`.

 end: int, optional `None`
     `end` is the end point in the iterable of results.